usd-wg/assets/test_assets/CompositionPuzzles/VariantSetAndLocal2/README.md

 ![livrps step 7](images/Slide73.PNG)

 Our prim and property are composed.
 Unfortunately, this did not yield the result that the Omniverse user was hoping for.
-Remember that LIVRPS is applied to an entire layer stack.
-Even though the VariantSet and Local default value were split into separate layers, and the _sublayer_ containing the VariantSet was stronger than the _sublayer_ containing the Local default value, the Local default value still takes precedence during composition, because with LIVRPS, Local opinions are stronger than opinions authored through a VariantSet within a layer stack.
+Remember that LIVRPS is applied to an entire LayerStack.
+Even though the VariantSet and Local default value were split into separate layers, and the _sublayer_ containing the VariantSet was stronger than the _sublayer_ containing the Local default value, the Local default value still takes precedence during composition, because with LIVRPS, Local opinions are stronger than opinions authored through a VariantSet within a LayerStack.